 Safer Sleep Guidance for Parents

-One of the patterns which is known across Merseyside is the significant number of deaths which have occurred when parents have fallen asleep with babies in their bed and accidentally suffocated or badly injured them causing death when they have moved during the night.
-On a few occasions babies have fallen out of their parents beds and been injured or died as a result.
+Parents can reduce the risk of SIDS by not smoking while pregnant or after the baby is born, and always placing the baby on their back when they sleep.
+One of the patterns which is known across Merseyside is the significant number of deaths which have occurred when parents have fallen asleep with babies in their bed and accidentally suffocated or badly injured them.

 Safer Sleep for Baby is based around six simple steps, designed to be easy to follow and cover the main risk factors.
 We want all agencies involved with families to speak in a unified voice to reinforce our messages to parents and carers.
 Research evidence shows that the safest place for a baby to sleep is in their cot, in the parents’ bedroom for the first six months of life.
 Campaigns to support this have had a positive impact; the number of babies dying, suddenly and unexpectedly, reduced significantly following the introduction of the ‘Back to Sleep’ Campaign in 1991.